OlleLindgren/resume/README.md

 # Resume
 Nice seeing you here!
-Not sure why anyone would really look at this readme but now that you're here I might as well tell you that this repo consists of my current resume in indd and pdf formats.
-So if you really want to copy it and make a clone of your own, go ahead!
-I'd kinda prefer if you didn't though.
-Anyways, have a great day!
+This repo is mostly meant for me as a way of using version control to my resume building.
+The .pdf file is the exported resume and the .indd file is the Adobe InDesign source file.

+Have a great day!